 By taking full view of a space (which only 360° can do), some brands are seeking to help users explore their environments like a showroom, store, or lounge by giving them full agency over how they want to navigate.

-Interact with Virtual 3D objects
+Interactive advertising can see users interacting with Virtual 3D objects

 Users can toy with branded virtual (3D) objects to see what a product looks like with more scale.

-Non-360° VR formats exist as well, like mobile rich media ads as interactive digital ads.
+Non-360° VR formats exist as well, like mobile rich media ads as interactive ads.
 Remaining limited to the display ad’s boxed screen, users can toggle between products and or flip through catalogues by tilting the phone (like in DSW’s campaign below):